bthank/ABCRentalWebsite/README.md

 39. As a rental property management company I want the website to automatically make available the corresponding portal type page for the user role that is logged in
 40. As a rental property management company I want users to see a popup message on the home page that reminds the logged in user to visit their portal page for important information
 41. As a property management company, I want all logged in users to have access to a Manage Profiles page
-42. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them to Display their profile
+42. From the Manage Profiles page I would like logged in users to be able to access a subpage that will allow them to Display their profile
-43. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Add a profile
+43. From the Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Add a profile
-44. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Update their profile
+44. From the Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Update their profile
-45. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Update their profile
+45. From the Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Update their profile
 46. As a property management company, I want Admin users to have access to an Administrator User Management page
-47. From the Administrator User Management I would like Admin users to be able to access a subpage that will allow them to Display all users
+47. From the Administrator User Management page I would like Admin users to be able to access a subpage that will allow them to Display all users
 48. From the Administrator User Management page I would like Admin users to be able to access a subpage that will allow them to Update the Access Level for specific users
 49. From the Administrator User Management page I would like Admin users to be able to access a subpage that will allow them to Delete specific users
 50. As a property management company I would like Admin and Manager users to have access to a Manage Rental Properties page